 During a recent visit to our local courthouse, I walked into the lobby and saw many nervous, nicely dressed teens and their parents.
-The courthouse is the center of many legal and civic activities, and the teens waiting outside the courtroom were there for a special purpose – to receive their driver’s licenses.
+The courthouse is the center of many legal and civic activities, and the teens waiting outside the courtroom were there for a special milestone – receiving their driver’s licenses.

 The Code of Virginia §46.2-336 legislates and describes the Juvenile Driver Licensing Ceremony.
-The Virginia Department of Motor Vehicles (DMV) sends all original driver’s licenses issued to applicants under the age of eighteen years to the judge of the juvenile and domestic relations court in the city or county in which the licensee resides.
-The judge issues the license during a ceremony designed to illustrate to the licensee the responsibility attendant on the privilege of driving a motor vehicle.
+The Virginia Department of Motor Vehicles (DMV) sends all original driver’s licenses issued to applicants under eighteen to the judge of the juvenile and domestic relations court in the city or county in which the licensee resides.
+The judge issues the license during a ceremony designed to illustrate the responsibility attendant on the privilege of driving a motor vehicle.
 If the license recipient is under the age of eighteen years at the time the license is issued, they must be accompanied at the ceremony by a parent or guardian.

 Many other states hand out licenses to teens at the department of motor vehicles or send them by mail.
 This unique ceremony required by Virginia law gives judges an opportunity to have a positive interaction with teenage drivers and to show them the awesome responsibility that comes with a driver’s license.